youzheheng/2022_PoPETS/Codes/README.md

 True [1,2,3,4,5] 2000 2 False dice True bf rh 15 500 clk none [] 100 500 1 dice
 ```
 # Explanation of the output(s)
+When one call/command is executed, roughly 78 different re-identification numbers will be recorded using different parameters of the three matching algorithms.
+The detailed results will be recorded into one file and the overall results will be recorded into another file.

+In total, there should be two result files.
+One is named by result_(nr. records)_(nr. records) and the other one is named by the date of the experiment.
+The second file should be in the folder named 'results' and that's the most important result file.
+The second and third column of this file is the maximum re-identification when executing one command and the average re-identification.

 # License
 All our code is licensed as free software, under the GPLv3 license.